UT-VisionMotionDecision/PLDAPS/README.md

      %ok, now work with the debugger a bit to get a first idea of what's going on.

-%% setting up rig specifig default settings that you know the basics set up a pldaps system on your machine and run an experiment.
+%% setting up rig specifig default settings
+Now you know the basics of the pldaps system.
+Let's set it up so it can start easily on your machine to run experiments.
-Then
+For this, we will store parameters that are specifcig to the rig (e.g. framerate, whether to sue eyelink) as a matlab preference. call
+    createRigPrefs
+and follow the instructions.

 %% Understanding all parameters